 3.2 those who provide to us or our group companies products or services that support the services that we provide, such as our dealers and suppliers;

-3.10 any person or organisation as authorised by the Privacy Act 1993 and/or the Telecommunications Information Privacy Code 2003.
+3.11 any person or organisation as authorised by the Privacy Act 1993 and/or the Telecommunications Information Privacy Code 2003, including with your prior authorisation which we will usually obtain at the time of collecting the information from you

 4. Using Products and services outside New Zealand